kazunori279/bigquery-fluentd-docker-sample/README.md

 GROUP BY tstamp ORDER BY tstamp DESC;
 ```

+*Note: paste this query into the top data entry box, not the cell, otherwise the
+lines of the Query may paste each into their own cell*

 ### Automatic query execution:

 If you want to execute the queries periodically, use the following instructions.

-1. Open the Script editor and select `Resources` - `Current project's triggers`
+1. Open the Tools > Script editor and select `Resources` - `Current project's triggers`
 2. Click `Click here to add one now`
 3. Select `runQueries` for `Run` menu, and select `Time-driven` `Minutes timer` `Every minute` for `Events`, and click `Save`
 4. Go back to `BQ Queries` sheet, set `1` to the `interval (min)` column of the `gsod_temperature_LINE` query

-With this setting, the sample query will be executed every one minute.
-Set `0` to the `interval (min)` to disable the periodical execution.
+With this setting, the queries will be executed once every minute.
+Set `0` to the `interval (min)` to disable the periodic execution.

 ### Simulating load